Flat Fee Landlord

 Do I need a property manager for my Fairfax County rental?

-Not legally — self-management is permitted.
-You need a property manager if: you lack time for the management workload, you don't know Virginia's VRLTA requirements, you live far from the property, you want to avoid the stress of direct tenant management, or you've had bad experiences self-managing.
-The financial case for professional management depends on whether the fee is less than the cost of the mistakes you'd make managing yourself.
+Not legally.
+Self-management is permitted.
+You need a property manager if you lack time for the management workload, you do not know Virginia VRLTA requirements, you live far from the property, you want to avoid the stress of direct tenant management, or you have had bad experiences self-managing.
+The financial case for professional management depends on whether the fee is less than the cost of the mistakes you would make managing yourself.

 Free Consultation